jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **family notice of entitlement** , in relation to any person, means a notice issued by the Commissioner under section 80KD for the estimated entitlement of the person to a tax credit under the family scheme
   - **family scheme** has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **family trust** is defined in section 173M(5) for the purpose of that section
+  - **FamilyBoost tax credit** has the same meaning as in section MH 2 of the Income Tax Act 2007
   - **FATCA agreement** means the Agreement between the Government of New Zealand and the Government of the United States of America to Improve International Tax Compliance and to Implement FATCA, commonly known as the intergovernmental agreement, which was brought into force for New Zealand by the Double Tax Agreements (United States of America—FATCA) Order 2014 (LI 2014/209), as amended from time to time
   - **final account** , for an individual and a tax year, is defined in section 22D(6) for the purposes of Part 3, subpart 3B, sections 4A, 33, 37, 38, 42C, 89D, 106, 110, and 143, and the definitions of tax return and taxpayer’s tax position
+  - **final-year fees-free scheme** means the scheme established and administered by the Crown to provide financial support to persons who have completed their first qualification or programme
   - **fines defaulter** is defined in schedule 7, part C, subpart 2, clause 43(8) for the purposes of that clause
   - **fines defaulter information** is defined in schedule 7, part C, subpart 2, clause 43(8) for the purposes of that clause
   - **first payment period** , in section 47 and 173, has the same meaning as in section YA 1 of the Income Tax Act 2007